-What Are Trekking Poles and How Are They Different From A Walking Stick?
+What Are Trekking Poles and How Are They Different from a Walking Stick?

 Compared to the common walking stick, trekking poles are made of special materials and are specifically designed for various terrain.
 They come in pairs, so they support your back and knees better, especially when you’re carrying a heavy pack.
-They also help with your balance, whether you’re going uphill, downhill or across small bodies of water.
+They also help with your balance, whether you’re going uphill, downhill, or across small bodies of water.

 Walking sticks or hiking staffs, on the other hand, are single poles.
 They don’t offer the same support and balance as a pair of trekking poles, but they’re sufficient if you’re traversing through flat terrain with little to no additional weight on your back.

-What makes trekking poles so special and how do they help you achieve a better time outdoors?
+What makes trekking poles so special, and how do they help you achieve a better time outdoors?
 Here are some of their benefits:

 Trekking poles offer stability and support

 They’re like an extra pair of legs!
-It might sound absurd, but having more points of contact besides your own two feet means that you can distribute your weight better.
+It might sound absurd, but having more points of contact besides your own two feet means you can distribute your weight better.
 This is especially helpful when you’re carrying a heavy pack while traversing through challenging terrain.